New 107 Oak FM

-The New 107 Oak FM was a local radio station broadcasting in West Leicestershire and Nuneaton North Warwickshire, in the English Midlands.
-It was owned and operated by Quidem.
+The New 107 Oak FM was an Independent Local Radio station broadcasting in West Leicestershire and Nuneaton North Warwickshire, in the English Midlands.
+It was owned and operated by ATR Media.

 History

 Launching on Wednesday 26 March 2008, the station was established by the merger of two existing stations which originally launched in the late 1990s: existing Lincs FM Group station Fosseway Radio in Hinckley and the acquisition of Oak 107 FM in Loughborough from the CN Group in October 2007.

 Fosseway Radio

 Fosseway Radio was the original holder of the Hinckley licence, awarded to the Lincs FM Group by the Radio Authority in early 1998.
 It launched on the air on 1 November that year.

 Oak FM

 The original Oak FM launched on 14 February 1999.
 The station went through a number of rebrands and was eventually acquired by the CN Group in the early 2000s.
 In 2003 the station supported the "Give The Luffs a Lease" campaign in favour of Loughborough Football Club's attempt to secure a long term lease for the site of its stadium.
 The Radio Authority ruled that this "was acceptable because the station was satisfied that the vast majority of its listeners would support it and the issue was not made into a political controversy."
 This licence became Lincs FM's first-ever acquisition, in the Autumn of 2007.